centerforaisafety/Intro_to_ML_Safety/Cooperative AI/main.md

 # Cooperative AI
 **Contributor(s): Bilal Chughtai**

 Cooperative AI is an emerging research area even within safety.
-As such, this lecture focuses on motivation and background concepts.
+As such, this lecture focuses primarily on motivation and background concepts.
 These written notes go further, presenting promising future directions and representative examples of work in them.

 # Motivation